Welcome to Business West’s Privacy Notice.

 We collect and process personal data to:

-- Provide business services; representation and lobbying work; virtual and serviced offices and Leigh Court venue hire services.
+- provide virtual and serviced offices and Leigh Court venue hire services.

 We may collect, use, store and transfer different kinds of personal data about you, which we have grouped together as follows: